ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

     <img width="800" src="pictures/vhd_gui.png"/>
 </p>

-Once complete the results would load up automatically.
+Once complete, the results would load up automatically.
 Go to the 'Plot Creator' and plot the `g(r,t)_total` result.
 Go to the 'Plot Holder' and in the dataset table set the `g(r,t)_total` to have a 'Main axis' of `r` and the 'Use it?' with a setting of `0,10,20`.